PurvikaJagtap7/purvika-demo/README.md

 # purvika-demo

-This is my first Git Repository
+This is a static spotify clone website